rCLOSED CHURCHES WITHIN THE PRESENT

 in 1893, when the pastor of the North Abington circuit was invited to hold

-meetings in Fleetville.
-The Universalist Church of Fleetville was rented for the meetings, first on Wednesday
+Church of Fleetville was rented for the meetings, first on Wednesday evenings

-evenings then on alternate Sunday mornings.
+then on alternate Sunday mornings.
+In

-broken for a building.
-Services were
+building.
+Services were held in the

-building was dedicated January 28, 1897.
+dedicated January 28, 1897.
+The

-Dalton and Wallsville.
-The church was closed in 1997.
+Wallsville.
+The church was closed in

 Final disposition: